Are You Really Tailoring Support, or Just Offering Options?

 Replace vague statements with language that shows partnership and progression:

-Tailoring support isn’t about volume of choice; it’s about depth of collaboration.
-Every conversation, plan, and reflection is an opportunity to ask: “Is this built with the person, or just around them?”
+Tailoring support isn’t about the volume of choice; it’s about depth of collaboration.
+The strongest services keep asking: “Is this built with the person, or just around them?”
+When your plans, routines and evidence answer that question clearly, you stand out across bids, CQC evidence, and contract renewals.

 📚 Explore the Full 7-Part Series on Tailoring Support in Person-Centred Care